-Admittedly the overall design and feature set of Drawing is tailored toward the GNOME Shell desktop environment.
-But the app also boasts layouts for users on MATE, Cinnamon and Pantheon desktops.
+While the overall design and feature set of Drawing is (somewhat) tailored toward the GNOME Shell desktop environment, the app also boasts layouts compatible with the MATE, Cinnamon and Pantheon desktops.

-Heck, its UI can even adapt to support the Librem 5 Linux phone!
+Heck, its UI can even scale down to support the Librem 5 Linux phone!

 Install ‘Drawing’ GTK App

-If you’re a regular reader you’ll know that we covered this app briefly before.
-That release was an early “preview” and, though promising, felt a little rough around the edges.
+We covered this app briefly before, but that release was an early “preview” and, though promising, felt a little rough around the edges.

-Drawing 0.4.2 is the latest release and is more stable, more capable, and more featured than earlier builds.
-It’s free, open source software and is available on Flathub, the Flatpak app store:
+Drawing 0.4.10 is the latest release and is more stable, more capable, and more featured than earlier builds.
+It’s free, open source software that you can install on Linux from Flathub, the Flatpak app store:

 sudo add-apt-repository ppa:cartes/drawing